 - KSU MEP NACME Block Grant Scholars: 10 scholarships awarded annually from National Action Council for Minorities in Engineering grant.

-- KSU MEP NACME Associate Scholars: 12 scholarships awarded annually in support of the mission of the National Action Council for Minorities in Engineering, provided by the College of Engineering scholarship accounts.
+- KSU MEP NACME Associate Scholars: 12 scholarships awarded annually in support of the mission of the National Action Council for Minorities in Engineering, provided through engineering funds.

 For more information on Hispanic/Latino student scholarships, visit the Alianza website.